dominiksalvet/gitpack/readme.md

 gitpack uninstall <url>
 ```

-GitPack not only saves time for end users to figure out how to install a Git project, but it also **unifies the project development and distribution** in a convenient place; its Git repository.
+GitPack not only saves time for end-users to figure out how to install a Git project, but it also **unifies the project development and distribution** in a convenient place; its Git repository.

 > Do you want to try GitPack in your project?
 The [section for developers](#for-developers) will help you get started.